bampnet/RaindropSonataThemeBundle/README.md

-RaindropSonataThemeBundle
+TempaSonataThemeBundle
 =========================

-Raindrop themes bundle for SonataAdminBundle
+Tempa themes bundle for SonataAdminBundle

 Themes are taken from http://bootswatch.com/